g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 The following stage is to consolidate them where conceivable as a way of recognizing the essential scripts.
 What is done here is combining various scripts responsible for related functionality into a single script file.
 For instance, rather than having individual [JavaScripts](https://www.javascript.com/) for various UI parts developers should combine them all into a single script.
 Such activities may be automated using instruments such as [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/) ensuring better performance by avoiding double code within bundled JS files.

-The process of merging and consolidating work together.
 You can apply minimization tools like [UglifyJS](https://www.npmjs.com/package/uglify-js) or [Terser](https://terser.org/) to make JavaScript files more compact by stripping unnecessary elements like whitespaces, and comments without losing any code features.
 As a result, content is downloaded faster, and website speed is due to reduced file sizes.

 Another important tactic is to make good use of Content Delivery Networks ([CDNs](https://en.wikipedia.org/wiki/Content_delivery_network)).
 CDNs are used to deliver files like scripts from the nearest server to the specific person thus making the loading time reduced and the delays avoided so long as scripts are hosted or stored in a Content Delivery Network (CDN).
 Besides, these can help minimize the time spent optimizing scripts by providing barebones libraries for free.